ai-detected/ai-content-detectors/README.md

  - [Pangram Labs](https://www.pangramlabs.com/) - Accurate AI content detection solution for enterprises.
  - [PlagiarismSearch](https://plagiarismsearch.com/ai-content-detector/) - An advanced AI detector to evaluate the authenticity of documents or sections.
  - [Plagramme](https://www.plagramme.com/services/ai/) - A multilingual AI detector with a free version limited to 2,500 characters.
+ - [Polygraf](https://polygraf.ai/ai-content-detector) - AI detector with features such as origin tracing.
  - [PromptFolder](https://promptfolder.com/chatgpt-detector/) - A multilingual AI detector with a free version limited to 2,500 characters.

  ### Q